 Which Laptop Resolution is Best?

-If you’re looking for the best, 4K is definitely the way to go.
-While 8K resolution is on the horizon (and promises a significant upgrade to 4K), it’s still a ways off, and 8K resolution will likely offer diminishing returns on the smaller screens of laptops.
+If you’re looking for the very best in image quality, 4K is definitely the way to go.
+While 8K resolution is on the horizon (and promises a significant upgrade to 4K), it’s still a ways off, and 8K will likely offer diminishing returns on the smaller screens of laptops.

-It is.
-The numbers above refer to the amount of pixels packed into a screen, and while that might not mean much to the average person, comparing it to 1080p FHD can put things in perspective.
-4K is four times as dense with pixels as what you’d find in Full HD.
+Yes.
+The numbers above refer to the number of pixels packed into a screen, and while that might not mean much to the average person, comparing it to 1080p FHD can put things in perspective.
+4K is four times as pixel-dense as you’d find in Full HD.

 Which is the best laptop?
 It really comes down to what you need, but you can expect to pay a pretty penny for any laptop that comes with 4K capabilities.
 The standards for what to look for are the same with any laptop: a decent battery life, bright display, and decent hardware are always going to top the list.
 But if 4K is your main priority, you can be confident looking at any of the best 4K laptops on our list.
 We’re ready to help you find the best 4K laptops for your unique sensibilities and professional or personal needs.If you liked our article on 4k laptops, please share and comment below what your favorite product is.